nadavmatalon/ruby_methods/README.md

 Tests were written with [Rspec](http://rspec.info/) (3.0.2).

-To run the testing suite in terminal:
+To run the testing suite in terminal, clone the repo and run:

 ```bash
 $> cd ruby_methods